-After a humiliating command performance at The Kennedy Center, the Barden Bellas enter an international competition that no American group has ever won in order to regain their status and right to perform.
+After a humiliating commando performance at The Kennedy Center, the Barden Bellas enter an international competition that no American group has ever won in order to regain their status and right to perform.

 Beca, a freshman at Barden University, is cajoled into joining The Bellas, her school's all-girls singing group.
 Injecting some much needed energy into their repertoire, The Bellas take on their male rivals in a campus competition.

-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 The Bellas are back, and they are better than ever.
 After being humiliated in front of none other than the President of the United States of America, the Bellas are taken out of the Aca-Circuit.
 In order to clear their name and regain their status, the Bellas take on a seemingly impossible task: winning an International competition no American team has ever won.
 In order to accomplish this monumental task, they need to strengthen the bonds of friendship and sisterhood, and blow away the competition with their amazing aca-magic!
 With all new friends and old rivals tagging along for the trip, the Bellas can hopefully accomplish their dreams once again.Written by

 The aerial shot of Copenhagen contains marks for Poland, Germany and the UK on the horizon.
 Poland and Germany would not be visible as they are behind this point of view.
 Only the north of Scotland might be in the field of vision on the far left of this angle.
 See more »

 41 of 78 people found this review helpful.

 Was this review helpful to you?